sauraen/seq64/README.md

 - Mario Kart 64 (use Star Fox 64 ABI)
 - Ocarina of Time

-SEQ64 V2 does NOT currently include any bank editing or MIDI instrument number conversion to General MIDI.
-If you need these features, please use SEQ64 V1.5.
-Future work is (at least theoretically) planned on SEQ64 to provide comprehensive sample/bank library management--we'll see if this ever ends up happening.
+SEQ64 V2 does NOT currently include any bank editing or MIDI instrument number conversion to General MIDI (SEQ64 V1.5 included these features).
+In a modern, decomp-based romhack environment, use [AudiobankToC](https://github.com/sauraen/AudiobankToC) for bank editing.

 ## SEQ64 V1